carolineschnapp/prep-test/silver.md

 The `Integer#times` method yields values starting at zero, up to one less than the specified integer.

 Although block variables with the same name of local variables from the surrounding scope are shadowed (see `A8`), other local variables are accessible and can be modified.
-This is because Ruby blocks are _closures_.
+This is because Ruby blocks are _closures_. **A closure is a bunch of code that binds to the same scope in which it was created.**

 ---------------------------------------------------------------------------

 **Q10.
 Which of the following are correct to specify Windows-1252 as the encoding of the source code?
 (Choose all that apply.)**

 - (a) `# charset: Windows-1252`
 - (b) `# chars: Windows-1252`
 - (c) `# coding: Windows-1252`
 - (d) `# encoding: Windows-1252`